 - whenever I visit a tourist attraction, I grab fliers and maps in French or I take part at the guided tours in French,

-- in a tourist office, be in Málaga or in Moscow or in Newcastle, I ask for information in French,
+- in a tourist office, be in Málaga or Moscow or Newcastle, I ask for information in French,

-- I get a guidebooks in French, whatever the destination,
+- I get guidebooks in French, whatever the destination,

 - if I get phone calls in the office and I detect the slightest French accent, I switch to French right away,